joewalker/gcli/docs/writing-commands.md

 - selection
 - deferred

 This list can be extended.
-See section below on types for more information.
+See [Writing Types](writing-types.md) on types for more information.

 Named parameters can be specified anywhere on the command line (after the command itself) however positional parameters must be in sequential order.